 Affiliate marketing is one of the most efficient sources for driving new revenue and we want more people to understand it and use it successfully.
 In this new 3-part blog series we will share all there is to know for any affiliate marketing beginner in our overview of affiliate marketing.
 Other articles in this series are: What is affiliate marketing – Back to basics and What is affiliate marketing – The key players.

 In the third part of this series we delve into the history of the affiliate channel, looking at where the channel started, where it is today and its opportunities for the future.
-To find out more about affiliate marketing and how you can drive a better affiliate marketing programme, you can download our free guide to better affiliate marketing today.

 The evolution of affiliate marketing

 The affiliate marketing model has been operating for over 20 years.
 Below we summarise the four generations of affiliate marketing that have bought us to the channel we know today.